A collection of xrays of fracture of humerus in adult skeleton are being presented and would be updated regularly.

 Fracture 10 – Xray of Comminuted Fracture of Shaft In Humerus With Previously Operated Surgical Neck Fracture Fixed With PHILOS

-PHILOS stands for Proximal Humerus internal locking system and 29 years old young male was treated for upper end of humerus and a retrauma resulted in fracture of shaft of humerus.
+PHILOS stands for Proximal Humerus internal locking system and 29 years old young male was treated for the upper end of the humerus and a retrauma resulted in fracture of shaft of the humerus.
 Following is the xray picture after the second trauma.

 There is a subluxation of the same shoulder joint too.